5 Edible Seeds and Their Incredible Properties

 Pumpkin seeds are a great source of protein.
 Afer all, just 100 g provides about 54% of our daily value!

-Because they contain B vitamins, vitamin E, folic acids, phosphorus, magnesium and iron, they’re also helpful if you have a deficiency of any of these in your body.
+Thanks to B vitamins, vitamin E, folic acids, phosphorus, magnesium, and iron, they’re also helpful if you have a deficiency of any of these in your body.